alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 ### Rules

-- You cannot leave the control room, and the company is locked down anyway.
+- You cannot leave the control room nor the company.
 Stay alive until 6:00 AM.
+(Each hour is ~1 minute).
 - The control room has a door to lobby, connects the air vent with the server room, and has a mesh window between it and the server room (so you may hear things moving in there if any).
 - The lines in the floor plan indicate passage, in which the robot can move from room to room or the air vent.
 - Use switch buttons to move focus to different rooms.
 The focused room will be highlighted.